What is a Layer-1 blockchain?

 Use MoonPay to buy crypto

 MoonPay makes it fast and easy to buy the cryptocurrencies mentioned in this article.
-Choose from over 40 cryptocurrencies to purchase instantly with your preferred payment method and send directly to an external wallet.
+Buy Bitcoin and over 40 different cryptocurrencies via MoonPay with your preferred payment method and have your cryptos sent directly to your external wallet.